edlee123/agentmcp_examples/README.md

 docker compose -f compose.react_simple.yaml restart agent-backend
 ```

-You can now select the newly available models in OpenWebUI or via the API.
+You can now select the newly available models in OpenWebUI.

-## 🧠 LLM Tool Integration

 ## 📊 Validation